$88 Standard Water Heater Flush! Regularly $176. Claim Now

 Benefits of a Maintenance Plan

-A maintenance plan, such as NexGen’s X Protection Plan, ensures you benefit from routine service.
+A maintenance plan, such as NEXGEN’s X Protection Plan, ensures you benefit from routine service.
 It also reduces the likelihood of future equipment issues, failures, and emergencies.
 With a regular maintenance plan, customers usually see the following benefits:

 • Lower Energy Bills: A poorly maintained heating or cooling system is less efficient, which leads to higher monthly energy bills.
 Your maintenance plan can reduce energy usage, thereby lowering costs.